-- 1/3 cup + 1 Tbsp maple syrup or agave (or honey if not vegan)
+- 1/3 heaping cup maple syrup or agave (or honey if not vegan)

 - 1 tsp vanilla extract

-- Spread the mixture evenly onto one or two baking sheets (making sure it doesn’t get crowded) and bake for 23-28 minutes or until golden brown.
+Spread the mixture evenly onto one or two baking sheets (making sure it doesn’t get crowded // use additional baking sheets, as needed, if increasing batch size) and bake for 23-28 minutes or until golden brown.
 The coconut oil will help it crisp up well, but be sure to watch it carefully as it can brown quickly.

 NOTE: If you don’t toss the granola while baking, it will get clumpy, which I personally love.
 But if you want a more crumbly granola, toss/stir a bit at the halfway point to break up the clumps.